PrincetonUniversity/FastTemplatePeriodogram/README.md

 Description
 -----------
-The Fast Template Periodogram extends the Generalised Lomb-Scargle periodogram ([Zechmeister and Kurster 2009](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:0901.2573])) for arbitrary (periodic) signal shapes.
+The Fast Template Periodogram extends the Generalized Lomb-Scargle periodogram ([Zechmeister and Kurster 2009](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:0901.2573])) for arbitrary (periodic) signal shapes.
 A template is first approximated by a truncated Fourier series of length `H`.
-The Nonequispaced Fast Fourier Transform [NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) is used to efficiently compute frequency-dependent sums.
+The Non-equispaced Fast Fourier Transform [NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) is used to efficiently compute frequency-dependent sums.